 She waits a moment after each question to give an opportunity for all the learners to raise their hands before choosing one to give the answer.
 Sometimes she asks a learner who hasn't raised their hand, if she thinks they will know the answer but are being lazy.
-The teacher goes on to ask other members of the class to explain what an author does, and then asks the learners to raise their hands if they know what a hare and a hyena are.
-She asks if any of the learners have seen these animals and what the animals did.
+The teacher goes on to ask other members of the class to explain the answer.

-The teacher asks the learners what they think the hare and the hyena will do in the book.
-She then asks them to work in pairs to discuss what they think the story is about and how the story might begin and end.
+The teacher asks the learners to work in pairs to discuss and work out when they think the height of the piles will be of the same height.
 After a few minutes, the teacher asks one pair to give the results of their discussion.
 She asks if any other pairs think the same and they raise their hands.
 She then asks any of the remaining pairs for their thoughts.
-Finally, the teacher reads the first part of the story.
-As homework, she asks her learners to bring stories or information about the animals from their family, community members or elder peers for the next day.
-She tells them they will read and find out the end of the story tomorrow.